anushkaa333/Websites/README.md

 8) Counting the frequency of letters of the alphabet in some lines of text https://stackoverflow.com/questions/60908671/counting-the-frequency-of-letters-of-the-alphabet-in-some-lines-of-text
 9) Integer string conversion to interger array or integer list https://www.geeksforgeeks.org/java-program-to-convert-string-to-integer-array/
 10) Singly linked list https://www.geekboots.com/java/singly-linkedlist
+    1. Creation and insertion in SLL at any index http://sampleprogramz.com/java/linkedlist.php